Find Out Easy Ways to Decorate for the Seasons

 It makes the books go well together most of the time.

-I know, it feels terrible at first to throw away the covers.
-My declutter self has embraced this practice and I just do it.
+I know it feels terrible at first to throw away the covers.

 The overall appearance of the books uncovered makes it worth it.